Beyond the Sixth Seal

-Beyond the Sixth Seal is a side-project band of Mike McKenzie and Greg Weeks of The Red Chord.
+Beyond the Sixth Seal is a side-project of Mike McKenzie and Greg Weeks of The Red Chord.
 They were formed as a thrash metal band in the suburbs of Boston in 1998 and released a few demos.
-In the summer of 2000, bassist Adam Wentworth (The Red Chord) joined up with BTSS to record their debut EP A Homicide Divine in early 2001.
+In the summer of 2000, bassist Adam Wentworth (The Red Chord) joined BTSS to record their debut EP, A Homicide Divine, in early 2001.

 After a European tour and a series of shows in the United States, writing for the full length began.
-Earth And Sphere was written during a major line-up change, as Adam moved to guitar and the band saw the exit of Rob Devlin (guitar) and Lawrence Kwong (vocals).
-Beyond the Sixth Seal continued the album writing process while searching for suitable replacements.
-The first to join was Matt Woods (American Nightmare) on bass, followed shortly after by Mike McKenzie (also of The Red Chord) on vocals.
-The album was released in 2002 on German label Lifeforce Records and Beyond the Sixth Seal disbanded the following year in 2003.
+Earth And Sphere was written during a major line-up change.
+Wentworth moved to guitar and Rob Devlin (guitar) and Lawrence Kwong (vocals) exited the band.
+Beyond the Sixth Seal continued writing the album while searching for replacements.
+The first to join was bassist Matt Woods (American Nightmare), followed shortly after by singer Mike McKenzie (also of The Red Chord).
+The album was released in 2002 on German label Lifeforce Records.
+Beyond the Sixth Seal disbanded the following year in 2003.

-In 2006, the band has reformed as a studio project and is currently signed to Metal Blade Records.
-A rough demo of a new song appears on their Myspace page.
+In 2006, the band reformed as a studio project and signed to Metal Blade Records.
+A rough demo of a new song appeared on their Myspace page.